Enduranc3/Calculator/README.md

 - min or max of numbers set.

 ## Building
-To build the calculator, use your preferred C compiler to compile `calculator.c`.
+To build the calculator, use your preferred C compiler to compile the `calculator.c`.

 ## Usage
 To use the calculator, just run `calculator.exe`, or execute from the command line with no arguments.